IceGawd/cse15l-lab-reports/labreport3.md

 # Part 1 - Bugs
-## A failure-inducing input for the buggy program, as a JUnit test and any associated code
+## A failure-inducing input for the buggy program
 ```
 	@Test
 	public void testReversed2() {